downloadplanet/downloadplanet/sqldbdiff-for-sql-server-version-2005-to-sql-2019-sql-azure-and-sql-on-linux-300036577.md

-# SQLDBDiff for SQL Server Version 2005 to SQL 2019, SQL Azure and SQL on Linux<br />SQLDBDiff is a powerful and intuitive tool that allow you to:
+# SQLDBDiff for SQL Server Version 2005 to SQL 2019, SQL Azure and SQL on Linux
+SQLDBDiff is a powerful and intuitive tool that allow you to:
   Ø       Compare the schema and the data of SQL Server databases, the following SQL objects are supported Tables and columns (with the possibility to respect or not columns order);
 Views (including their indexes and triggers);